Hany-Almnaem/privacy-protocol-toolkit-p2p/docs/DOCUMENTATION.md

 libp2p-privacy analyze
 ```

-This runs privacy analysis on simulated network data and displays results in your terminal.
+This runs privacy analysis with real network monitoring and displays results in your terminal.

-**Note**: The tool currently operates in demonstration mode with simulated data.
-See [KNOWN_ISSUES.md](KNOWN_ISSUES.md) for details on real network integration.

 ### 2. Generate HTML Report